nickvledder/jsChat/README.md

-# jChat
+# jsChat
-jChat is a simple chat application using AJAX with JavaScript, and PHP.
+jChat is a simple chat application using AJAX with JavaScript, and PHP created as an assigment at The Hong Kong University of Science and Technology.